1974–75 South-West Indian Ocean cyclone season

-The 1974–75 South-West Indian Ocean cyclone season was a below-average cyclone season.
+The 1974–75 South-West Indian Ocean cyclone season was an average cyclone season.
 The season officially ran from November 1, 1974, to April 30, 1975.

 Systems

 Tropical Disturbance Adele

 Adele existed from December 23 to December 24.

 Intense Tropical Cyclone Blandine

 Blandine existed from January 6 to January 12.

 Tropical Cyclone Camille

 This system formed southeast of the Seychelles on January 7 before becoming disorganized while interacting with northern Madagascar.
 The system redeveloped as a hurricane-force cyclone in the northern Mozambique Channel on January 16 before moving southeast into Madagascar on January 19.

 Intense Tropical Cyclone Robyn–Deborah

 This system existed from January 14 to January 24.

 Tropical Depression Elsa

 Elsa existed from January 25 to January 27.

 Tropical Disturbance Fernande

 This storm lasted for only 18 hours on February 1.